Associate Professor of English; Director, Centre for Sexual Diversity Studies

 M.A., Ph.D.
 (University of Chicago)

-Dana Seitler is Associate Professor of American Literature in the Department of English at the University of Toronto.
-She teaches and conducts research in the areas of nineteenth- and early twentieth-century American literatures and cultures, feminist theory, queer theory and sexuality studies, cultural studies of science, visual culture, and aesthetics.
-She is also an affiliated faculty member at the Centre for the Study of the United States and the Mark S. Bonham Centre for Sexual Diversity Studies.
+Dana Seitler is Associate Professor of American Literature in the Department of English and the director of the Mark S. Bonham Centre for Sexual Diversity Studies at the University of Toronto.
+She teaches and conducts research in the areas of nineteenth- and early twentieth-century American literatures and cultures, queer theory and sexuality studies, feminist theory, cultural studies of science, visual culture, and aesthetics.

 Atavistic Tendencies: The Culture of Science in American Modernity (University of Minnesota Press, Fall 2008).

-“Strange Beauty: The Politics of Ungenre in Rebecca Harding Davis’s Life in the Iron Mills,” American Literature, forthcoming September 2014.
+“Strange Beauty: The Politics of Ungenre in Rebecca Harding Davis’s Life in the Iron Mills,” American Literature, 86: 3 (September 2014).

 “Making Sexuality Sensible: Tammy Rae Carland and Catherine Opie’s Queer Aesthetic Forms” in Feeling Photography, ed.
 Thy Phu and Elspeth Brown (Durham, N.C.: Duke University Press, 2014).